-- PLO1 Comprehend the fundamental concept and knowledge in principles and practice of construction management, construction technology and other related areas. - PLO2 Appraise information, concept, and theories to resolve issues in the practice of construction management, construction technology and other related areas. - PLO3 Select appropriate methods and procedures to solve practical matters through a range of forefront technical approaches, skills and ideas. - PLO4 Adhere to the role as a team member and to work collaboratively in various environments ethically and professionally. - PLO5 Communicate effectively with others at all levels including management, multidisciplinary teams, and diverse individuals. - PLO6 Demonstrate digital literacy skills through a broad range of information, media and related technology applications. - PLO7 Apply numerical and graphical data through statistical tools in work and research related applications.
+- PLO1 Comprehend the fundamental concept and knowledge in principles and practice of construction management, construction technology and other related areas. - PLO2 Appraise information, concept, and theories to resolve issues in the practice of construction management, construction technology and other related areas. - PLO3 Select appropriate methods and procedures to solve practical matters through a range of forefront technical approaches, skills and ideas.

-- PLO8 Display leadership, autonomy and responsibility in managing duties within a broad organisation. - PLO9 Engage in self-directed life-long learning initiatives to ensure self-advancement in professional development. - PLO10 Integrate entrepreneurial knowledge with technical skills to identify opportunities in projects. - PLO11 Perform professional responsibilities in accordance with stipulated legal, ethical and codes of practice.
+- PLO4 Adhere to role as a team member and to work collaboratively in various environments ethically and professionally. - PLO5 Communicate effectively with others at all levels including management, multidisciplinary teams, and diverse individuals. - PLO6 Demonstrate digital literacy skills through a broad range of information, media and related technology applications. - PLO7 Apply numerical and graphical data through statistical tools in work and research related applications. - PLO8 Display leadership, autonomy and responsibility in managing duties within broad organization. - PLO9 Engage in self-directed life-long learning initiatives to ensure selfadvancement in professional development.. - PLO10 Integrate entrepreneurial knowledge with technical skills to identify opportunities in projects. - PLO11 Perform professional responsibilities in accordance with stipulated legal, ethical and codes of practice

 The Bachelor of Science in Construction with Honours is recognised by the Public Services Department and Malaysian Qualification Agency (MQA).
-Graduates from this programme are eligible to register with the Malaysian Board of Technologist (MBOT), Chartered Institute of Building (CIOB) and Board of Quantity Surveyors Malaysia (BQSM) through various categories of registrations such as Graduate Technologist, and Quantity Surveyor Technologists (QST) after fulfilling required conditions.
-To enhance graduates' career development, they are eligible to apply as Certified Construction Manager (CCM) and Certified Construction Project Manager (CCPM) training skills by the Construction Industry Development Board (CIDB).
+Graduates from this programme are eligible to register with the Malaysian Board of Technologist (MBOT), Chartered Institute of Building (CIOB) and Board of Quantity Surveyors Malaysia (BQSM) through various categories of registrations such as Graduate Technologist, CIOB student membership and Chartered Membership (MCIOB) for graduate students and Quantity Surveyor Technologists (QST) after fulfilling required conditions.
+To enhance graduates' career development, they are eligible to apply as Certified Construction Manager (CCM) and Certified Construction Project Manager (CCPM) training skills by the Construction Industry Development Board (CIDB) after a certain period working in the construction industry.